Kipouralkis/ClinicalCoding/README.md

 The project is part of my **Master's Thesis**, which explains the theory, methodology, and detailed implementation of the entity linking system.

-## Master's Thesis

-The full master's thesis can be found in the [docs](docs) folder of this repository:

 ## Overview

 The system utilizes the hierarchical structure of ICD-10 codes for entity linking and builds a two-step process: